 About Resistant Prostate Cancer

-Every year, more than 200,000 men are diagnosed with prostate cancer.
+Every year, over 240,000 men are diagnosed with prostate cancer.
 According to the American Cancer Society, prostate cancer is the most frequently diagnosed cancer among men in the United States and is the second leading cause of cancer related death in this group.

 Prostate cancer tumors are unique in that their growth is fueled by androgens, or male sex hormones, which are produced mainly in the testes.
 Current therapies designed to reduce androgens by medical or surgical castration can be effective initially in controlling prostate cancer, but resistance to these therapies usually occurs, rendering them ineffective after several years.
-Resistant prostate cancer, also known as castration resistant prostate cancer (CRPC) or hormone refractory prostate cancer (HRPC), is an advanced form of prostate cancer that does not respond to first-line prostate cancer treatment and continues to thrive after a period of successful therapy.
+Resistant prostate cancer, also known as castration resistant prostate cancer (CRPC) or hormone refractory prostate cancer (HRPC), is an advanced form of prostate cancer that occurs when the disease progresses despite the use of first-line prostate cancer treatment.

-It is estimated that there are 60,000 new cases of resistant prostate cancer in the United States annually, and nearly all men initially diagnosed with prostate cancer will advance to this resistant form of the disease.
-The only therapy currently approved for the treatment of progression of resistant prostate cancer is the chemotherapeutic docetaxel.
-New therapies are needed to specifically address the multiple mechanisms that allow prostate cancer cells to grow.
-TOK-001 is the only compound in development that combines three distinct mechanisms of action for the treatment of resistant prostate cancer.
+It is estimated that there are 60,000 new cases of resistant prostate cancer and more than 28,000 prostate cancer-related deaths in the United States annually.
+New therapies are needed to specifically address the multiple mechanisms that allow prostate cancer cells to grow and become resistant.
+Galeterone (TOK-001) is the only compound in development that combines three distinct mechanisms of action for the treatment of resistant prostate cancer.

 CRPC cells become resistant to therapy by developing alternative mechanisms for satisfying their androgen requirement.
 CRPC cells: